 HotSpot Shield fixed the vulnerabilities

-HotSpot Shield was quick to respond to VPN Mentor regarding the vulnerabilities and patched all vulnerabilities professionally and timely protecting millions of its users from what could be a serious threat if exploited.
+Hotspot Shield was quick to respond to VPN Mentor regarding the vulnerabilities and patched all vulnerabilities professionally and timely protecting millions of its users from what could be a serious threat if exploited.

 “The fast response of Hotspot Shield is something we think is worth commending.
 We felt that they worked with our research team in a fast and serious manner and that they care for their users.
 They took our research as help for improvement rather than criticism,” said the co-founder of vpnMentor Mr. Ariel Hochstadt.

-It is a good news for Hotspot Shield users as last year the VPN vendor was in the news for violating user privacy by intercepting web traffic, keeping activity logs and redirecting it to third-party websites especially advertising companies.
+It is a piece of good news for Hotspot Shield users as last year the VPN vendor was in the news for violating user privacy by intercepting web traffic, keeping activity logs and redirecting it to third-party websites especially advertising companies.

 Vulnerabilities in PureVPN and ZenMate